• ECTS

 Read more

-Assessment is based on an examination and continuous assessment.
-Continuous assessment is based on the average of course reports/DDs, TD/TP reports and an exam-type paper.
+Knowledge assessment is based on an exam and continuous assessment.
+Continuous assessment is calculated based on the average of course/tutorial reports, tutorial/practical reports, and a written exam.

 Read more